 How can I find out which vaccine I will be receiving at my upcoming vaccination appointment?

 Mass General Brigham vaccine supply is provided by the state and federal government.
 We do not choose which vaccines we get in our distribution.
 The best vaccine is the one that is available to you on the day of your appointment.
-Please note that we have paused administration of the Johnson & Johnson (Janssen) vaccine.

 What to expect from a COVID-19 vaccine appointment